MaxHalford/eaopt/README.md

 The `Mutate(rng *rand.Rand)` method is where you can mutate a solution by tinkering with it's variables.
 The way in which you should mutate a solution essentially boils down to your particular problem. gago provides some common mutation methods that you can use to not reinvent the wheel; this is what is being done in most of the provided examples.

-The `Crossover(genome Genome, rng *rand.Rand) (Genome, Genome)` method produces two new individuals (called offsprings) by applying some kind of mixture between the parent's attributes.
+The `Crossover(genome Genome, rng *rand.Rand)` method mixes two individuals.
 The important thing to notice is that the type of first argument differs from the struct calling the method.
 Indeed the first argument is a `Genome` that has to be casted into your struct before being able to apply a crossover operator.
 This is due to the fact that Go doesn't provide generics out of the box; it's easier to convince yourself by checking out the examples.

 The `Genome()` method is there to produce independent copies of the struct you want to evolve.
 This is necessary for internal reasons and ensures that pointer fields are not pointing to same values memory addresses.
 Usually this is not too difficult implement; you just have to make sure that the clones you produce are totally independent from the genome they have been produced with.
 This is also not too difficult to unit test.